 3.02 “Directory information” consists of the following information and is subject to change provided the change is effective only at the subsequent year (i.e., fall term) and provided the change(s) is/are appropriately publicized.

-A. student’s name, local, and permanent address or hometown
+A. student’s name (including chosen or preferred first name), local, and permanent address or hometown

 B. telephone number